The Roaring Lion Declared the Grave has no Claim on Me

 As an observer and student of scripture, I marvel at the implications of this title given to the Lord Jesus – He is the First Born from the Dead.
 In this often-missed portion of the word, in Colossians 1:18 it is written:

-Colossians 1:18 – And He is the head of the body, the church, who is the beginning, the first born
+Colossians 1:18 – And He is the head of the body, the church, who is the beginning, the “first born from the dead”, that in all things He may have the preeminence.

 You see, as the first born from the dead, He was the first to come back to life after death, the First Fruit over which the Lord deemed it fitting to assign a feast for it.
 And, those who will follow after Him will also rise from the dead and come back to life.
 This coming back to life after death is the resurrection.
-And, He emphatically told Martha that He is the resurrection and the life!
+And, He emphatically told Martha that He is the Resurrection and the life!
 The Lord conquered death.
 He rose again after having died.
 This being so, His followers will likewise be children of the resurrection.
 Glory to God!
 We who believe has the promise of the resurrection and even if we die, we shall live.